adjamwal/ProxyDiscovery-Mac/README.md

 To be able to build ProxyDiscovery-Mac, the following software packages are required:

 - CMake - which can be acquired from [here](https://cmake.org/download/)
-- Xcode - 12.2 and higher (Minimum for Universal binaries)
+- Xcode - 12.2 and higher (Minimum for Universal binaries)  (Mac only)
 - Xcode Command Line Tools - running `clang`, `gcc` or similar commands will trigger a prompt, or just run `xcode-select --install` to begin the install process.
+(Mac only)
+- gtest
+- curl - (Linux only)

-# Build
+# Mac Build

 The CMAKE_CXX_STANDARD value in below commands could be 11, 14, 17.
 To build ProxyDiscovery-Mac, perform following commands: